 in your typical Midwestern town

 .
 Her hobbies include milking cows, speaking in a Funetik Aksent

 from birth, where her family discovers that she can float.
 Her parents try to keep her from the other children and convince her that floating is bad, but an insatiable curiosity soon grips hold of her, and one day she jumps off the roof to try flying.
 Luckily, she succeeds.
 It's not long before word gets out, and we learn that a town that could, as far as we know, be in the 1860s is still in the modern age as a helicopter arrives to take her to the Institute of Normalcy, Stability, And Non-Exceptionality.
 Just look at the acronym if the name doesn't convey the intention well enough.

-- All of the Other Reindeer: Piper at home
+- All of the Other Reindeer: Piper in Lowland County.

 - Blue Blood: Conrad.
 His parents seem to think it exempts them from anything else.

 - Break the Cutie: To Piper.
 She is tortured for weeks and when she is seen again, has broken legs and has been brainwashed.
 She gets better.

 - Brought Down to Normal: INSANE's plan is to do this to every creature with superpowers.

 - Cold-Blooded Torture: Dr. Hellion breaks Piper's legs and mindwipes her through torture.
 Also happens to the rest of the creatures in INSANE, as they cannot be psychologically broken.

 - Commonality Connection: Piper and Sally Sue, over strawberry ice cream.